crydotsnake/python-thing/README.md

-# python-thing
+# Python Thing

-This is just a repository with some Python3 codes..
+This is just a simple Python project